Health and Safety Pre-Start Reviews

 You can challenge legislation as long as you play by the

-pre-start review is not mandatory.
-For example, a paint
+when a pre-start review is not mandatory.
+For

-spray booth that is properly certified, documented, and
+example, a paint spray booth that is properly certified, documented,

 standards and codes, qualifies for a PSR exemption.